How to Stream VLC Player to Chromecast

 VLC media player is, and will probably always be, the best free way to watch media files and DVDs on your computer or Android phone.
 However, if you use it as your default player, you will already know that it currently does not support Chromecast on PC or Android.

-Worry not, because you can use VLC media player to watch media and have it cast over to your TV via Chromecast—it just takes a bit of fiddling first.
+Worry not, because you can use the VLC media player to watch media and have it cast over to your TV via Chromecast—it just takes a bit of fiddling first.

 How to Stream VLC Player to Chromecast from a Windows/Mac PC

 To stream content from the VLC player on your PC to your Chromecast device, you will first need to check the software version that you are running.
-If you have not downloaded a VLC player to your Mac or PC, go ahead and do that by visiting the official VLC website.
+If you have not downloaded the VLC media player to your Mac or PC, go ahead and do that by visiting the official VLC website.

 For those who already have the VLC Player, open the application and head to the help menu.
 Once there, click About and ensure that you are running version 3 or later.
 This step is where Chromecast streaming was added.